dapr/community/community-membership.md

 - Must have been active for 3 months or more for the given sub-project
 - Inactivity for more than 3 months leads to a removal vote by other maintainers and not an automatic removal

+### Acceptance

+New maintainers can be added to the project by a super-majority (two-thirds / 66.66%) vote of the existing maintainers.
+A potential maintainer may be nominated by an existing maintainer from the relevant repository.
+A vote is conducted in private between the current maintainers over the course of a one week voting period.
+At the end of the week, votes are counted and a pull request is made on the repo adding the new maintainer to the CODEOWNERS file.

+A maintainer may step down by submitting an issue stating their intent.

 ### Responsibilities and privileges

 The following apply to the subproject(repos) for which one would be an owner: